vipulnaik/diet-exercise-health/events/2025/2025-06-respiratory-infection-likely-common-cold.md

 minutes later in the afternoon.
 I was able to do a round of laundry, by taking care to clear my nose right before going down for laundry and then clearing my nose after returning from laundry.

+I noticed one interesting symptom during my second meal that might or might not be related to the infection.
+I felt transient pain in my gums when chewing and biting food, and this pain was experienced in all four corners of the mouth (top left, top right, bottom left, bottom right).
+The pain doesn't reflect any dental or gum issue -- I practice regular brushing and flossing hygiene and did not experience any pain or anything unusual during those, before and after this pain.
+Moreover, if there were a tooth or gum issue, it would tend to be localized to a specific region.
+My suspicion is that the congestion created by the infection had some effect on the way either the peripheral nerves were sending signals or the way my CNS was processing those signals.
+This symptom continued a little bit on Friday morning in an attenuated form, but had mostly disappeared by the end of Friday morning.

 I went to sleep at 9:01 PM.